PMPluginDevelopers/Plug-On/README.md

 Plug-On is a dynamic plugin list for Pocketmine-MP.
 It has a login system, as well as a user voting system.
 Users vote for plugins they like, and they work their way to the top.
 Admins do not have to approve plugins (But that feature can be implemented if it's to your liking), but Admins can see every plugin that gets posted, and if the comments or content on the plugin are bad, then they can remove the plugins and take action against the author if needed.

-This project is still being developed, you can check our To-Do list in the 'Issues' section to stay updated as we approach the 1.0.0 release.
+This project is still being developed, you can check our progress on the [projects](https://github.com/PMPluginDevelopers/Plug-On/projects/1) section to stay updated as we approach the first release.

 # How You Can Help!